Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Simulation Study

 We consider two different sets of prior as discussed in the Subsection \ref{Prior} for estimation of the proposed model.
-Jeffrey’s priors (Prior Choice I) are considered in THBM-I, and for THBM-II, we consider $\beta_i=8 \alpha_i$ for $i=1,2,\ldots,5$, and diffuse prior for $\delta_l$ using gamma distribution with mean $\delta_l$ and variance 100, for $l=1,2,3$ (Prior Choice II).
-We generate 50,000 samples from the posterior distributions of the parameters associated with THBM using Gibbs sampling and find the posterior median of the population size based on every 10th iterate discarding the first 25,000 iterations as burn-in.
-This is repeated 1000 times and the average estimate $\hat{N}$ are reported in Tables \ref{Tab:2}-\ref{Tab:7} provided in the Appendix \ref{Simtab}.
+Jeffrey’s priors (Prior Choice I) are considered in THBM-I, and for THBM-II, we consider $\beta_u=8 \alpha_u$ for $u=1,2,\ldots,5$, and diffuse prior for $\delta_s$ using gamma distribution with mean $\delta_s$ and variance 100, for $s=1,2,3$ (Prior Choice II).
+We generate a chain with 50,000 samples from the posterior distributions of the parameters associated with THBM using Gibbs sampling and find the posterior median of the population size based on every 10th iterate discarding the first 25,000 iterations as burn-in.
+The thinning interval of size 10 reduces the dependency among the samples at a satisfactory level, and the convergence of the chains is monitored using Geweke’s diagnostic test \citep{Geweke1992}.
+This is repeated 1000 times and the average estimates $\hat{N}$ are reported in Tables S3-S8 provided in Section 4 of the Supplementary Material.
 We also report the $95\%$ highest posterior density (HPD) credible interval along with coverage probability (CP) of $N$ and the Relative Mean Absolute Error, defined as $RMAE =\frac{1}{1000}\sum_{r=1}^{1000}|\frac{\hat{N}_r-N}{N}|$, where $\hat{N}_r$ denotes the estimate based on data generated at the $r$th replication.
 Similarly, we compute the RMAE of all the existing competitors.
-For each of these 1000 replications, $95\%$ confidence interval (CI) of $N$ for these competitive methods are obtained based on the quantiles from 1000 bootstrap samples.
+For each of these 1000 replications, $95\%$ confidence intervals (CI) of $N$ for these competitive methods are obtained based on the quantiles from 1000 bootstrap samples.
 The CP of the population size $N$ is also obtained based on the bootstrap CIs.